+\begin{rem} With the usual definition of ${\rm GL}_{2}$-type (corresponding to requiring $r=1$ in the above definition) one would say that an abelian variety $A$ satisfying the above definition is isogenous to a product of abelian varieties of ${\rm GL}_{2}$-type.
+We have chosen to relax the standard definition to avoid the cumbersome termonlogy "isogenous to a product of abelian varieties of ${\rm GL}_{2}$-type"; we apologize for this but hope that it will not cause the reader too much confusion. \end{rem}

-To fix ideas, let us start by recalling a well known definition (cf. \cite{Rib} \S 2 in the case $F=\mathbb{Q}$). \begin{defn} Let $A/F$ be an abelian variety of dimension $g$.
-We say that $A$ is of ${\rm GL}_{2}$-type if ${\rm End}_{F}(A)^{0}$ contains a number field $K$ of degree $g$. \end{defn} Let $A$ be an abelian surface of ${\rm GL}_{2}$-type over a totally real field $F$; we let $K\subseteq{\rm End}_{F}(A)^{0}$ denote a quadratic extension of $\mathbb{Q}$ as in the definition.
-The following results are recorded in \S 3 of \cite{Rib} when $F=\mathbb{Q}$, but they extend with the same proofs to general totally real $F$.
-We refer to \S 5 of \cite{BLGGT} for the definition of a weakly compatible system.
-We remark that in \S 3 of \cite{Rib} it is assumed throughout that $A$ is simple (over its field of definition).
-This assumption is not needed for the specific results recalled below.
+Let $A$ be an abelian surface of ${\rm GL}_{2}$-type over a totally real field $F$ with $K\subseteq{\rm End}_{F}(A)^{0}$ of a two-dimensional commutative semisimple algebra.
+We have two cases corresponding to whether $A$ is simple and $K$ is a field, or $K=\mathbb{Q} \times \mathbb{Q}$ and $A$ is isogenous to a product of elliptic curves.
+If $A$ is simple, the following results are recorded in \cite[\S 3]{Rib} when $F=\mathbb{Q}$, but they extend with the same proofs to general totally real $F$.
+We refer to \cite[\S 5]{BLGGT} for the definition of a weakly compatible system.